-Carl Jung was one of the most famous psychoanalysts, psychiatrists, and founders of psychology as we know it today.
-He developed theories about why we think and feel the way we do and had many philosophies that influenced the field of psychology; a major one involving the unconscious parts of human personality and why they are meaningful.
-Jung and fellow theorist Sigmund Freud had many ideas about the unconscious mind and how it affects our consciousness and mental health in general and their theories, while similar, usually diverged around the idea of the unconscious mind.
+Carl Jung was a famous psychoanalyst and psychiatrist, and one of the founders of modern-day psychology.
+He developed theories about why we think and feel the way we do.
+One of his major philosophies involves the meaning of the unconscious parts of the human personality.
+Jung and fellow theorist Sigmund Freud had many ideas about the unconscious mind and how it affects our consciousness and mental health in general.
+Their theories, while similar, usually diverged around the idea of the unconscious mind.

-What is the opposite of the shadow?
+What is the opposite of the “shadow”?
 Jung discussed the “light of consciousness” as the conscious part of the human mind that is easy to uncover and understand.
 His theory suggests that if there are dark, unconscious urges or desires that conflict with a person’s conscious mind, they will cause problems for people in their life.
-However, if the person is able to bring those urges and desires into their “light of consciousness”, they may be able to normalize them, understand them, and address them to help decrease the conflictual feelings they are having.
+However, if a person is able to bring those urges and desires into their “light of consciousness,” they may be able to normalize them, understand them, and address them to help reduce their conflicting feelings.

 There are many other different patterns that Jung calls “archetypes” that he believed originated in the unconscious mind but begin to enter consciousness as thoughts, feelings, and behaviors.
-He also believed these archetypes were all part of the “collective unconscious”, or that they were something that all human beings shared with one another.
-Jungian psychologists will use archetype theory and shadow theory to help clients understand and normalize some of their negative associations with themselves by explaining that we all experience times when our unconscious mind tries to infiltrate our conscious mind and cause us to experience distress.
+He also believed these archetypes are all part of the “collective unconscious”, or that they are something that all human beings share with one another.
+Jungian psychologists will use archetype theory and shadow theory to help clients understand and normalize some of their negative associations with themselves.
+They will explain that we all experience times when our unconscious mind tries to infiltrate our conscious mind and cause us to experience distress.